jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no motion`       :red:`wrong code`      :red:`OFF`
   =====================  =====================  =====================

-  outputs :green:`ON` if there is :green:`motion` AND :red:`NOT the right code` is entered.
+  outputs :green:`ON` only if there is :green:`motion` AND :red:`NOT the right code` is entered.
 Is there a burglar?

 * :ref:`project_first<test_project_first>`: ``return first``